hunoong/slave2-A/week06/README.md

 We will focus on the papers first and then we will see how to move from a paper prototype to pseudo-code and it eventually be able to interpret as a code later.

 ## Group Work
 Chae, Yasmin and I became a group.
-We turned our camera on(unfortunately, Chae's cam didn't work) to see each others' process.
+We turned our camera on(unfortunately, Chae's cam didn't work) to see each others' process.<br/>
 Our selected game was *'Sonic & Knuckles + Sonic the Hedgehog 3'*.
-The tumbnail image of the game was a *bonus stage*, and it looked interesting so I suggested it to our group for our modeling.
+The tumbnail image of the game was a *bonus stage*, and it looked interesting so I suggested it to our group for our modeling.<br/>
 <img src="https://github.com/hunoong/slave2-A/blob/master/Images02/Sonic%20%26%20Knuckles%20%2B%20Sonic%20the%20Hedgehog%203%20(World).png" width="500" /> <br/>
 <img src="https://github.com/hunoong/slave2-A/blob/master/Images02/wip_paper_mockup_in_class.png" width="500" /> <br/>
 <br/>